HakimeSheikhalishahi/sh-dynamic-form-builder/projects/sh-dynamic-form-builder/README.md

 - Ability to define <b>form fields</b> by [type](#field-types)
 - Ability to define as many <b>form arrays</b> with as many fields you want for each
+- Ability to define as many <b>form group</b> with as many fields you want for each
 - Has a config for <b>Add button</b> of form array
 - Ability to define the as many <b>validation</b> rules and error message of the field and the form array fields as desired
 - Has a config for <b>form array divider</b>
 - Ability to define Send, Reset and Cancel <b>buttons</b> with the desired title, color, and order
+- Binding form by object in edit mode
 - <b>Bootstrap</b> style

 # Field types